 “We’ve got to get more people playing it.
 Once they start playing it, they will be like ‘I love this style of play’, and they will be hooked.
 This is serious, and that’s what a lot of people don’t understand, 3x3 basketball is the real deal,” Griffin said.

-In addition to playing the game himself, Griffin, who also works with the Denver Nuggets Youth Basketball program, is a supporter of 3x3 basketball as a method of practice and conditioning; an aspect that FIBA hopes to ensure will help in the development of the game of basketball itself.
+In addition to playing the game himself, Griffin, who also works with the Denver Nuggets Youth Basketball program, is a supporter of 3x3 basketball as a method of practice and conditioning; an aspect that FIBA hopes to ensure will help continue the development of the game of basketball itself.

 “(3x3 basketball) is conditioning galore,” Griffin acknowledged.
 “When I coach teams, I usually use 3x3 basketball as a conditioning drill because it’s great; it never stops.”